lukemorganmadgex/madgex-js-unit-testing-workshop/README.md

 ## npm workspaces

--- defining a workspace
+1. run `npm init -w api`
+2. run `npm i express -w api`
+3. create an `index.js` file in `/api`
+4. create a simple hello world express app
--- running commands in a workspace
+5. in `/api/package.json` define a start command
+6. in monorepo root, add a command to start the api workspace `npm run start -w api`

 ## vite + vue

--- vue js intro
+-- vue js intro - who/what/when/where/why
--- vite build tool intro
+-- vite build tool intro - who/what/when/where/why
--- config file
+-- vite config file - who/what/when/where/why
+-- alias in vite file

 ## vitest